Meet Donna Dailey – an award-winning travel writer based in Cambridgeshire, England.

 Throughout her travel writing career, Donna has luckily experienced no life-threatening dangers and never had any really close calls.
 She is, she admits, a “careful traveler”, using her common sense, taking local advice and most importantly, trusting her own intuition.

 Although there are many exciting things that Donna has experienced, there are frightening aspects of travel writing too.
 Donna says that poverty in under-developed countries is devastating.
 So too is environmental degradation and the disappearing habitats.

 “It really makes you realize how fragile our planet is on a broad scale,” she says.

-“Travelling, photography, a thrill to learn and experience life and writing go hand in hand,” says Donna.
+“Travelling, photography, a thrill to experience life and writing go hand in hand,” says Donna.

 - She has a degree in journalism from the University of North Colorado in the USA.

 - She is interested in many subjects such as – psychology, health, travel, politics, anthropology and photography.
 “I’m naturally a restless person, so I often need to have a constant turnover of projects.”